 Maddy Harvey is working on her senior year here at HSU as a film major and journalism minor with a focus on media studies.
 She’s been involved with the fest for the past three years and now has taken on a role as co-director in her fourth in final year.

 A senior attending Humboldt State majoring in Film and minoring in Theatre Arts.
 Growing up in the city I was exposed to so many different cultures and events.
 You see, I was raised in the city of South Gate located southeast of Los Angeles.
 I experienced both good and bad aspects of a large town.
 Due to certain events in my life, I was lucky enough to find my calling at a very young age.
 Deeply interested in the arts, I never knew how I would be able to get involved.
 I didn’t know how to sing, act, or draw, until one day I stumbled across film and fell in love – I have never turned back since.
 It is such a pleasure to be one of three co-directors of the 51st Humboldt International Film Festival.
 I am privileged to be able to host this event and cannot wait to expose and showcase all the extraordinary talent located all over the world.

 Festival Faculty Adviser

-This is Susan’s sixth year as a faculty adviser for the fest.
+This is Susan’s seventh year as a faculty adviser for the fest.
 Originally from the intermountain west, she has been an educator and actress in theatre for nearly 40 years.
 Her bridge to film began as a graduate assistant, teaching several classes of the Introduction to Film course, while earning her MFA in Directing at Brigham Young University.
 Susan’s work in film continued when she took her performance skills to the acting side of the camera: while living in Salt Lake City, she began working in films, television, commercials, print ads, and voice-over projects.
 She continues to act and direct locally when time and opportunity come together.
 Susan has been a lecturer in the Department of Theatre, Film, and Dance at HSU since 2007.